memonsahil/path-tracker/README.md

-# track
+# tracks
-Track app built using context in React Native.
+Tracks app built using context in React Native.